alan16R/examples_of_ways_to_synchronize_initialization/README.md

 In the past I also haved used a queue to send 'init complete' messages to other tasks.
 I may add an example of that for completeness.

+## Running the Projects

+Open the PlatformIO IDE in Visual Studio code and use 'Open Folder' on the specific project folder.
+Running the 'build' task in the PIO plugin should build the project.
+Currently the code produces a Arduino (C) Nano ESP-32S3 image and a Raspberry Pi Pico RP2040 image using the excellent Earle Philower build core.

+I have only provided a PlatformIO version because that's what I use in my own microcontroller projects.
+If anyone is interested I think that simply moving the main.cpp to a .ino file should be sufficient.
+Please let me know if there is a need for this.

 ## Conclusion

 I think that the event group approach is my favorite from these options.